Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Whenever I get small boxes during the year I save them, because I always end up giving things that need a box, things like clothing, scaves, gloves, etc. For these little cars the boxes that assorted greeting cards come in would be perfect.
 If the box is a little too large, use some tissue paper as packing.

 Wrap awkwardly shaped items in soft, flexible materials, like scarves, decorative towels, or lace, rather than struggling with wrapping paper. place item in the middle, bring up all corners of material, tie with a ribbon,as they do a basket at Easter & etc, good luck.

 Gift bag with lots of tissue paper.
 I like gift bags because they can be reused.

 With matchbox/hotwheels cars you can lightly wrap them with tissue paper and then put two of them together to make one easily wrapped gift.
 Place them facing each other with one upside down L7 <-- like this.
 They make a box shape that is easier to wrap.

 For years I have had fun making shapes out of odd packages.
 I use the cardboard rolls for arms and legs, etc. The end results may be people, spiders, robots depends on the age of the person getting the gift.
 Sandwich a paper plate between two butter dishes with the gift inside and you have a flying saucer.
 Use plain brown grocery bags for wrapping paper and paint to look like the real thing.
-Just let your imagination fly!
-Oatmeal and salt containers made into drums, a sugar sack and label "for the sweetest person in the world", salt sack, etc. The wrapping is just a way of holding the gift and the reason you are giving the gift is the important thing to remember.
-Merry Christmas.

 If you have cereal boxes, you can split the side and bottom and reverse it, then fit the cars inside.